edgi-govdata-archiving/web-monitoring-versionista-scraper/README.md

 - `--group-by-site` If set, a separate output file will be generated for each site.
 Files are placed in the same directory as `--output`, so the actual filename specified in `--output` will never be created.

-- `get-versionista-metadata` and `get-versionista-page-chunk` are for advanced usage loading extremely large amounts of data from Versionista.
-See [`backfilling-data.md`](./backfilling-data.md) for usage instructions.

 ## Examples